ed-yu/BU-EC327-PA1/README.md

 # BU-EC327-PA1

 *C++ code for solving problems relating to data types, operations, if statements, simple loops, and basic functions.
-Developed as part of EC327: Intro to Software Engineering at Boston University.*
+Developed as part of EC327: Introduction to Software Engineering at Boston University.*

 ### Q1: Shortest Distance from a Point to a Line